BoodskapPlatform/platform-utilities/README.md

 DATA_PATH<br>
 TYPE (MESSAGE/RECORD)<br>

-if TYPE (MESSAGE) then next parameter will the PROTOCOL (HTTP/MQTT) in default HTTP will be processes
+if TYPE (MESSAGE) then next parameter will the PROTOCOL (HTTP/MQTT) in default HTTP will be processed

 #### Example
 ```shell